How to Choose the Best Massage Table(s)

 It is very important to consider the materials used in construction your table before making a financial investment.
 The materials used are responsible for the weight of the table, the longevity as well as the visual appeal of your massage table.
 Be sure to compare these warranty offerings.

-- Bolsters - Bolsters come in all different sizes and are handy accessories to have on hand for clients with special needs
+- Bolsters - Bolsters come in all different shapes and sizes and are handy accessories to have on hand for clients with special needs

 - Stools – A good sturdy, quiet rolling stool is a must have for most clinic rooms, usually available in a variety of heights and colours to match your table and decor.

-- Table Shelves – Most stationary and electric tables are available with added shelves for bolsters or towel warmers or ?
+- Table shelves – Most stationary and electric tables are available with added shelves for bolsters or towel warmers.
 If you are in a tight space adding a shelf to your table base may just be the tidy element you need.

 - Music – Yes, blue tooth connection in now available as a feature for many treatment tables